6 tips on fraud prevention for Alberta businesses

 Tip 5: Understand e-transfer fraud

-Used properly, e-transfers can be a safe and efficient way of doing business.
-However, used without the proper safeguards, e-transfers can be a target for theft and fraud.
-Remember that e-transfers are immediate payment methods.
+Used properly, e-transfers can be an incredibly safe and efficient way of doing business.
+But if the proper safeguards aren’t used, e-transfers can be a target for theft and fraud, as they’re an immediate payment method.

-- Use a unique and hard to guess password for each e-transfer.
-You may choose to select a password from a password database.
+- If the recipient doesn’t have Autodeposit set up, use a unique and hard to guess password for each e-transfer.
+You could choose to generate a random password using a password manager or other related too.

 - Don’t share your password.
 If you need to tell the recipient the password, use a seperate method (e.g. text or phone call), or use a password they will know.